The following review was conducted in October 2017.

 Using a Polycom Soundstation IP 7000 at the end of 2017 shows the age of the device.
 The amenities list is not flashy.
-It still sports a black and white LCD display while many other manufacturers have moved on to full color touch screens, as the ubiquity of smartphones has influenced the UI of desk phones.
+It still sports a black and white LCD display, while many other manufacturers have moved on to full-color touchscreens, as the ubiquity of smartphones has influenced desk phone UI.
 Everything is controlled through physical buttons.
 The keys are well laid out and have a nice responsive springiness and satisfying click when pressed.

 The Soundstation IP 7000 is good for small to medium conference rooms.
 The only reason we no longer use this device as our primary conference phone is that we’ve outgrown the time when we could all sit around one table.
-It’s possible to purchase expansion microphones for the Soundstation or to link multiple phones to act as one unit, but it’s not something we tried here.
-The 7000 states it has a pick up range of about 20 feet, but we found that anything past 10 feet became unclear in our usage.
+It’s possible to purchase expansion microphones for the Soundstation or to link multiple phones to act as one unit, but it’s not something we’ve tried here.
+The 7000 states that it has a pickup range of about 20 feet, but we found that anything past 10 feet became unclear in our usage.

 - Built-in PoE

 - Call transfer, hold, forward, pickup

 - Configurable contact directory and call history